• Get Inspired

 The Book Metaphor, or Why Not Every Story Needs a Sequel

+Think of buildings as books.
 Some are classics.
 They deserve to be preserved, re-read, passed on.
 Others could use revision: a new foreword, a cleaned-up layout, better margins.
 But very few need to be pulped.

 And yet, that’s how we treat them.
-Entire buildings tossed aside, as if what they offered - their story, their materials, their place in the streetscape - had no value.
+Entire buildings tossed aside, as if what they offered - their story, their materials, their place in the streetscape, had no value.

 As if beauty and proportion could be reproduced in a 3D BIM file and slapped onto a concrete box.
 Spoiler: they can’t.
 That’s like saying you can replace Hemingway with ChatGPT.
 The words might be there, but something essential is missing.